snuids/nyx/README.md

 ![badge](https://img.shields.io/badge/made%20with-python-blue.svg?style=flat-square)
 ![badge](https://img.shields.io/github/last-commit/snuids/nyx)

-NYX is a platform that can be used to digitize your Business.
+NYX is a platform that can be used to digitize your organization.
 It is modular, highly customizable, scalable and allows people to focus on how to solve business problems.

 NYX is based on micro-services (Docker) and can be deployed on-premise or on your favorite cloud provider.